Postdoctoral Researcher University of Pittsburgh, United States

 Learning Objectives:

-Identify personal and environmental factors contributing to phantom limb pain episodes.
+Discuss heterogeneity in personal and environmental factors that can affect phantom limb pain episodes.

-Discuss clinical strategies for patient-specific assessment and treatment of phantom limb pain.
+Explore clinical opportunities for patient-specific assessment and treatment of phantom limb pain.